 Are Private Investigators Allowed To Stalk You? – Facts You Need To Know!

 If you are going through a child custody case, divorce, or another challenging personal family issue, there is a chance someone might have hired private criminal investigators to spy on you.
-Any reasonable person would feel frustrated knowing if a private detective was following their every move, but the good news is we are here to help you protect yourself!
+Any reasonable person would feel frustrated knowing that a private detective was following their every move, but the good news is we are here to help you protect yourself!
 That way you know understand the basics and can do due diligence if an ex-lover or ex-employer hired someone to follow you.
 Let’s get into the facts now!

 Simply put, private investigators are not allowed to stalk you or invade your personal privacy.
 However, there are some things a private detective can do to gather information such as using GPS tracking devices or observing your activity on public property that is 100% legal.
 Here are some helpful tips about what PIs can’t do to help you better understand your rights and not become a victim of stalking by a private detective.

 5 Things PIs Can’t Legally Do In A Personal Investigation